Black Box From Lion Air Crash Is Recovered After ‘Desperate’ Search

 Speculation about what caused the crash has centered on possible problems with the plane’s transmission of airspeed data.
 The day before the crash, the same plane had experienced unreliable airspeed readings, which could have been the result of a malfunction of instruments that measure data needed to fly the plane.

-Lion Air, which is part of a company that controls the majority of Indonesia’s domestic aviation market, was told on Wednesday by the Transportation Ministry to suspend its technical director and the ground crew that serviced the plane in the hours before the plane’s takeoff Monday.
+Lion Air, which is part of a company that controls the majority of Indonesia’s domestic aviation market, was told Wednesday by the Transportation Ministry to suspend its technical director and the ground crew that serviced the plane in the hours before the plane’s takeoff Monday.

 Investigators want to know whether the problem with inaccurate airspeed readings that occurred on Sunday’s flight was truly resolved, as maintenance logs seen by aviation experts indicate.

-Representatives from Boeing were scheduled to meet with Transportation Ministry officials Thursday.
+Representatives from Boeing are scheduled to meet with Transportation Ministry officials Thursday.
 The plane, a 737 Max 8, is one of the most advanced and newest aircraft on offer.
 While there is no indication that there is a systemic flaw with the plane model, Indonesia ordered an inspection of all Max 8 jets operated by domestic carriers.

 Lion Air has suffered at least 15 major problems since it began operations in 2000, ranging from fatal crashes to airplane collisions.
 But the airline has expanded quickly, in part because of the urgent need for air travel in an island nation spread out across the Equator.